leighseverson/purexposure/README.md

     #> [1] "other"     "aldehyde"  "methylene"

 By default, `pull_clean_pur` will print a downloading progress bar for each year of data that you are pulling.
 You can turn this off by setting the `download_progress` argument to `FALSE`.

-If you've already pulled data using `pull_raw_pur`, you can clean the data without having to pull it again by inputting the raw data frame to the `raw_pur_df` argument.
+If you’ve already pulled data using `pull_raw_pur`, you can clean the data without having to pull it again by inputting the raw data frame to the `raw_pur_df` argument.
 In this case, the `years` and `counties` arguments should list years and counties present in the raw data frame.

 ``` r
 fresno_clean <- pull_clean_pur(2004, "fresno", raw_pur_df = fresno_raw)
 ```

-If you happen to get an error after a call to either `pull_raw_pur` or `pull_clean_pur` (because you choose to stop the function while it's running, or if the FTP site is down, for example), check your working directory.
-You'll probably want to change it back from a temporary directory.
+If you happen to get an error after a call to either `pull_raw_pur` or `pull_clean_pur` (because you choose to stop the function while it’s running, or if the FTP site is down, for example), check your working directory.
+You’ll probably want to change it back from a temporary directory.

 ### 3. `calculate_exposure` to applied pesticides

 The `calculate_exposure` function calculates exposure to applied pesticides at a particular location for a given buffer extending from the location, time period, and group of active ingredients.
 The required arguments are `clean_pur_df`, a data frame returned from `pull_clean_pur`, `location`, which can be an address or a coordinate pair, and radius, which gives the radius of the buffer extending from the location in meters.

 Exposure is calculated by summing the amount of applied pesticides in the fraction of sections or townships that are overlapped by the buffer described by `radius`.
 For example, if a radius covers 50% of section A, 25% of section B, 25% of section C, and 30% of section D, the pesticides applied in those section are multiplied by 0.5, 0.25, 0.25, and 0.3, respectively.
 The time period over which application is summed is determined by the `time_period` or `start_date` and `end_date` arguments.
 If all three arguments are `NULL`, application is summed over the date range of the `clean_pur_df` data set. `time_period` takes strings of units of time (`"2 weeks"` or `"6 months"`, for example) and calculates exposure separately using that unit of time as a break point.
 The first time period will always begin on the first day of the year.
 If the `clean_pur_df` data set has data from February through August, for example, and `time_period` is set to `"6 months"`, exposure will be calculated separately for January through June and July through December.
 Alternatively, you can specify a single period of time with `start_date` and `end_date`.

 If the input `clean_pur_df` data frame has a `chemical_class` column and the `chemicals` argument in `calculate_exposure` is set to `"chemical_class"`, exposure will be calculated for each unique value of the `chemical_class` column.

 For example, this call calculates exposure in 2015 in a 1,500 m radius buffer extending from Sun Empire Elementary School for all active ingredients present in applied pesticides:

 ``` r
 sun_empire <- pull_clean_pur(2015, "fresno") %>%